Added to Cart!

 I gather from your letter that she is with her Grandfather, but if she is in daycare, you might want to think through other alternatives that would leave her in her own home in the afternoons.

-4. To get past the cortisol build-up in her system and let her catch up on her sleep.
+4. Get past the cortisol build-up in her system and let her catch up on her sleep.

 You could ask your pediatrician about trying melatonin for a night or two.
 I would never use it for a baby for longer than that, simply because we don't have any research showing what the long-term effect is on babies and their systems are sensitive.
 But there are no known side effects, and you would of course start with a very small dose.